 The Visual Arts Project Fund supports projects that can be expected to have a high quality and lasting impact of the artistic or discursive results.
 Their public presentation in at least one location outside of Germany is obligatory.
 The inclusion of several locations increases the chances of your application and can be supported by a correspondingly higher funding amount.
 The maximum funding amount is 25,000 €.
 You and your partners will document the course of the project with photos, videos, etc. and a detailed final report.

 Applicants can contact the Goethe-Institut at an early stage of project development.
-The Visual Arts Division at the Goethe-Institut's headquarters in Munich as well as the Goethe-Institut in the respective country offer assistance with the application and advice on networking with other project partners when necessary.
+The Visual Arts Division at the Goethe-Institut's headquarters in Munich as well as the Goethe-Institut in the respective country offer assistance with the application.

 If you are planning a project in the fields of theatre, dance, music or performance, please apply for the Goethe-Institut’s International Coproduction Fund.